misterkedan/textformer/README.md

 // Speed multiplier, useful for yoyo animations
 reverseSpeed: 1.5,

+// Milliseconds to wait before playing in reverse mode
+// Useful for yoyo animations
+// Uses regular delay if unspecified
+reverseDelay: 1500,

 // Times to repeat the animation
 // Set to -1 for infinite loop